MichaelSchoenburg/MonthlyPublicFolders/README.md

 # MonthlyPublicFolders
 Creates public folders per month of a year and fitting transport rules to sort them correctly.

-This projects code loosly follows the PowerShell Practice and Style guide*, as well as Microsofts PowerShell scripting performance considerations**.
+This projects code loosely follows the PowerShell Practice and Style guide*, as well as Microsofts PowerShell scripting performance considerations**.

 \* https://poshcode.gitbook.io/powershell-practice-and-style/